TurboVNC/turbovnc/BUILDING.md

 - Xcode 4.1 or later (OS X/macOS 10.7.x or later SDK required)

-- JDK 8 or OpenJDK 8 or later
+- JDK/OpenJDK 15 or later
   * Download the
     [Oracle Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads)
     or [OpenJDK](https://jdk.java.net)
-  * [OpenJDK](https://jdk.java.net) 11 or later must be used if building a Mac package/disk image with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)
+  * [OpenJDK](https://jdk.java.net) 15 or later must be used if building a Mac package/disk image with a custom JRE (if the `TVNC_INCLUDEJRE` CMake variable is set to `1`)